jxmot/tessel-networking-example/README.md

 * Test modifications to the Tessel's access point API

 At this time routing traffic between the Wifi interface and the Ethernet interface is not required.
 This will be addressed in a separate application and accompanying documentation.

-## Additional Uses

-This application will also be used for testing *modifications* to the Tessel 2 firmware.
-Details are provided later in this document under [Tessel 2 Network API Modification Proposals](#tessel_2_network_api_modification_proposals).

 # Tessel 2 Development Environment